biomassives/sextosol-blog-theme/docs/_posts/about.md

 Recently, she has been educated in the field of alcohol ink taking classes from Linda Clifford and Alexis Bonavitacola.

 She prides herself on seeing color, shape, and dimension not through conventional eyes but through deep, other-dimensional energy.
 She currently shows her art at craft fairs, restaurants, and local community events.

-You can find Mary on Facebook, Mary Holtz Art.
+You can find Mary on Facebook - Mary Holtz Art.

 Email - Drmaryholtz@gmail.com for more information.